Ikaleio/LiteLoaderQQNT-Markdown/docs/dev/html_entities_handling.md

 }
 ```

 In case that latex has been rendered successfully, all possible HTML Entities has been converted to latex span.

-When error occurred while rendering latex, the raw info will go through `escapeHtml()` before rendering, so in both case there is no XSS vulnurability.
+And wzhen error occurred while rendering latex, the raw info will go through `escapeHtml()` before rendering, so in both case there is no XSS vulnurability.

-> You don't need to do anything if you are user of thie plugin since all changes has been bundled into `dist/renderer.js`.
-However if you are going to develop this plugin, remember to manually apply changes above into `@traptitech/katex` package.
+The relavant script has been directly added to this git repo now as `src/lib/markdown-it-katex.js`.

 # Inline Code Rendering with HTML Entities